 option in the

-tab of the Read and Write transformations when you create a mapping.
+tab of the Write transformations when you create a mapping.

 You can use the mapping template rules to tune the behavior of the execution of such pipeline mapping.

-When the Read or Write transformation contains updated ports, such as changes in the port names, data types, precision, or scale, the Data Integration Service fetches the updated ports and runs the mapping dynamically.
+When the Target transformation contains updated ports such as changes in the port names, data types, precision, or scale, the Data Integration Service fetches the updated ports and runs the mapping dynamically.
 You must ensure that at least one of the column name in the source or target file is the same as before refreshing the schema to run the dynamic mapping successfully.

-Even though the original order of the source or target ports in the table changes, the Data Integration Service displays the original order of the ports in the table when you refresh the schemas at run time.
+Even though the original order of the target ports in the table changes, the Data Integration Service displays the original order of the ports in the table when you refresh the schemas at runtime.

 If there are more columns in the source file as compared to the target file, the Data Integration Service does not map the extra column to the target file and loads null data for all the unmapped columns in the target file.